 6: Parents and parenting – focuses on parents and parenting, and relationships between practitioners and parents.
 Students are asked to consider a range of perspectives on parenting, including what it means to be a ‘good parent’, and to look at case studies and research related to the intersection of parenting and society.
 Issues examined include the role and function of parenting support and education, for example, parenting classes, informal support and online communities.
 Children and young people’s perspectives on parenting will also be explored.

-7: Families matter – examines the family and family structures historically and in relation to contemporary social change.
-It considers ways in which social and economic change impact on families and the role of service providers in addressing the disadvantages arising from these.
-It looks at the experience of children and young people living outside of their ‘birth families’, and their experience of the care system.
+7: Families matter – examines family and family structures, both historically and in relation to contemporary social change.
+It considers the impact of social and economic changes on families and the role of service providers in addressing the disadvantages arising from these changes.
+It explores the experiences of children and young people living outside of their ‘birth families’ and their interactions with the care system.
+Students will also examine gender identity, incorporating perspectives from young people on this topic, which encourages practitioners to consider ethical and value-informed practice.

 8: Reviewing your learning – focuses on supporting students in reviewing their learning over the course of the module and preparing for the end-of-module assessment (which is an EMA).